Grévy's zebra: Relationship with humans

 The Grévy's zebra was known to the Europeans in antiquity and was used by the Romans in circuses.
 It was subsequently forgotten in the Western world for a thousand years.
 In the seventeenth century, the king of Shoa (now central Ethiopia) exported two zebras; one to the Sultan of Turkey and another to the Dutch governor of Jakarta.
-A century later, in 1882, the government of Abyssinia sent one to French president Jules Grévy.
-It was at that time that the animal was recognised as its own species and named in Grévy's honour.
+A century later, in 1882, Menelik II as emperor of Ethiopia sent one to France as a gift to president Jules Grévy.
+It was at that time that the animal was recognised as its own species, and French zoologist Émile Oustalet named it in Grévy's honour.
 Grévy's zebra appears on the Eritrean 25-cent coin.

+At least one specimen of the rare animal was imported into Rye, New York in the United States by Warner M. van Norden and his wife Grace Talcott as part of an endeavor to hybridize the animal with horses to create a superior farm animal.
+A special "zebra house" was built for the red-striped animal and other zebras complete with steam heating.
+Four of the specimens are said to have been kept on the Jay Estate for a number of years.